American Airlines Flight 625

 American Airlines Flight 625, a Boeing 727-100, crashed at St. Thomas, U.S. Virgin Islands on April 27, 1976, while on a domestic scheduled passenger flight originating at T. F. Green Airport in Rhode Island and ending at Saint Thomas, United States Virgin Islands, with an intermediate stop at John F. Kennedy International Airport.
-37 out of the 88 passengers on board died in the accident.
+Out of the 88 occupants on board, 37 were killed in the accident.